 Virtual CPU Analysis

-Specifics - Validating virtual CPUs (vcpus):
+Specifics - Validating virtual CPUs (vCPUs):

 It is very important that a user/server has the correct amount of vCPUs allocated!!

-A server really only needs more vcpus when there are multiple heavy processes that show performance benefits from running in parallel.
+A server really only needs more vCPUs when there are multiple heavy processes that show performance benefits from running in parallel.

 ESAUSCP - Shows virtual machine vcpu utilization